 The Remove-Item command supports removal of multiple files and directories and specifying them in a single command.

 Exclude Specific File Types or Extensions

 The specific file type of extension can be excluded and the given path will not delete even other files and folders are deleted.
 The -Exclude option is used with the file name, extension, or file name pattern to exclude from deletion.

-In the following example the “*.txt” files will not deleted.
+In the following example, the “*.txt” files will not be deleted.

 PS> Remove-Item -Exclude *.txt -Recursive "C:\Backup"

 In the following example file names starting with “Important*” will not deleted.